passy1977/Archlinux_Framework13AMD_FullEncryption_TMP2.0_Xfce4/README.md

 Boot up [Arch Linux ISO](https://archlinux.org/download/) and do the following:
 * Device connected by ethernet interface

+## Configuration file
+All configuration file modified are in src folder

 ## Boot by usb stick

 ### Load keyboard map